-A list of the software available from the server appears in the browser.

-5. Select an operating system heading or software category heading from the list and click + next to it.

-When necessary, click + next to subheadings until the software package link appears.
+- From the links at the top of the page, click Downloads.
+A list of the software available from the server appears in the browser. - Select an operating system heading or software category heading from the list and click + next to it.
+When necessary, click + next to subheadings until the software package link appears. - Click the software package link.
 The server transfers the software package to the web browser and the browser saves the package in the Downloads folder.